 You may feel quite tired or unwell for 2-3 days after infusion, so plan for some immediate rest and make arrangements for work, children, pets or other commitments.
+What does a typícal ínfusíon day look líke?

-Your doctor or nurse will administer TECENTRIQ® into your vein through an intravenous line. what does a typical infusion day look like?
+Your doctor or nurse will administer TECENTRIQ[®] into your vein through an intravenous line.